-Measurement of colour intensity
+Measurement of colour intensity in spirit drinks of vitivinicultural origin

 Colour intensity is determined by measuring the absorbance at 445 nm for an optical length of 1 cm thick (for traditional alcoholic beverages).

 - A spectrophotometer enabling measurements at different wavelengths. - Glass tanks with an optical path length of 1 cm and 0.2 cm.